hynek/structlog/docs/configuration.rst

    >>> log.critical('this is too easy!')
    event='this is too easy!'

-By using structlog's :class:`structlog.stdlib.LoggerFactory`, it is also ensured that variables like function names and line numbers are expanded correctly in your log format.
+By using ``structlog``'s :class:`structlog.stdlib.LoggerFactory`, it is also ensured that variables like function names and line numbers are expanded correctly in your log format.

 The :ref:`Twisted example <twisted-example>` shows how easy it is for Twisted.